 If you live within a couple of hours' drive of Carmel, one night in a hotel may be enough if you can find a hotel you like that doesn't have a two-night minimum stay.

-For help getting the best possible deal, read about how to find a good place to stay, cheap or go straight to Tripadvisor's reviews and price comparisons on hotels in Carmel.
+For help getting the best possible deal, go straight to Tripadvisor's reviews and price comparisons on hotels in Carmel.

 Getting To Carmel